 Your water system must be drained fully when not in use.
-For details of how to drain your water system in preparation for winter storage please see our guide at the back of the handbook.
+For details of how to drain your water system in preparation for winter storage please see The Whale Guide titled Getting Ready for the Winter.

 Water System - Support

 For installation advice or help with your water system please contact Whale Support.